 We spot an “Entrance” sign off of the Market Trail that takes us around a corner and onto the Gnome Trail Loop.
 The rules of the Gnome Village are written on a board and nailed to a tree (and half the board is broken and on the ground).
 We read the sign asking us to whisper “hello,” and to be kind and friendly to the gnomes.
 Otherwise … they might take their leave and disappear.

-My boys chant “Howdy, gnomes!” to each group of statues that they see.
-There are hundreds of these fantastical creatures tucked away on every part of the trail.
+My boys chant “Howdy, gnomes!” to each group of statues they see.
+Hundreds of these fantastical creatures are tucked away on every part of the trail.
 Some in tree stumps.
 Some under branches.
 Some attached to trees.
 They are everywhere!

 “Hey!
 That one’s meditating in the air!”
 The boys giggle.